 The above are some of the many activities planned for the Borneo International Beads Conference 2017.
-Therefore, if you are a bead lover or want to try something new, this is the event to attend.

 Borneo International Beads Conference 2017 Speakers

-An international and local panel of experts and speakers have been invited to talk during BIBCo 2017 and for anyone who wants to know more or learn about beads, the history and more, this event is where you can get the most information.
+An international and local panel of experts and speakers have been invited to talk during BIBCo 2017.
+And for anyone who wants to know more or learn about beads, the history and more, this event is where you can get the most information.

 Some of the invited speakers and experts on beads are as below;